Walter F. George: Early life

 George was born on a farm near Preston, Georgia, the son of sharecroppers Sarah (Stapleton) and Robert Theodoric George.
 He attended public schools and then Mercer University in Macon, Georgia.
+He was a member of Sigma Nu fraternity.
 He received his law degree from Mercer in 1901 and entered the practice of law.
 George served as a judge of the Georgia Court of Appeals in 1917 and as an associate justice of the Supreme Court of Georgia from 1917 to 1922.
 While he was a judge he was a "vociferous reader" of serious history as well as historical novels.

 Senator

 1920s

-George resigned from the Supreme Court of Georgia to run for a seat in the United States Senate, which became available due to the death of Thomas E. Watson.
-George won the special election but, rather than take his seat immediately when the Senate reconvened on November 21, 1922, George allowed the appointed Rebecca Latimer Felton to be sworn in, making her the first woman seated in the Senate, and serving until George took office on November 22, 1922, one day later.
+When Senator Thomas E. Watson died on September 26, 1922, George resigned from the Supreme Court of Georgia to run for the vacant seat.
+George won the resulting special election.
+He did not take his seat immediately when the Senate reconvened on November 21.
+Instead he waited one day.
+Thus Rebecca Latimer Felton, who had been appointed by governor Thomas W. Hardwick on October 3, could be sworn in and be the first woman seated in the Senate.
+Felton served one day, until George was sworn in on November 22.

 George was re-elected to his first full six-year term in 1926.
 He served in the Senate from 1922 until 1957, declining to run for a sixth full term in 1956.
-At that time, the Republican Party in Georgia was very weak, so the real re-election contests for George were in the Democratic primaries.
+In this period, the Republican Party in Georgia was very weak, so the real re-election contests for George were in the Democratic primaries.

 During the 1920s, George, a Democrat, tended to vote conservatively.
 George supported prohibition, opposed civil rights legislation, and voted against federal anti-lynching legislation based upon his belief that the measures were unconstitutional as law enforcement was a state law matter under the Constitution.
-George was a strong supporter of free enterprise and business, expressing significant support for Georgia-based companies, including the Coca-Cola Company and Georgia Power Company.
-The power of free enterprise, capitalism and markets to create jobs and raise living standards were a key tenet of George’s political philosophy.
+George was a strong supporter of free enterprise and business, expressing significant support for Georgia-based companies, including The Coca-Cola Company and Georgia Power.
+The power of free enterprise, capitalism, and markets to create jobs and raise living standards were a key tenet of George’s political philosophy.

 In 1928, Georgia's congressional delegation selected George as a candidate for the Democratic presidential nomination.
 (Al Smith from New York received the national nomination but was soundly defeated by Republican candidate Herbert Hoover.)
 Even though George was never a serious candidate for the nomination, it was clear that he was very popular among his fellow Georgians.

 The stock market crash of 1929 ushered in the Great Depression of the 1930s and, with it, a new era in American politics.